 The Hicks House (c.1715), a simple structure of two rooms and a loft, is believed to have housed the Bristol ferryman and his family.
 It was relocated to its current site in 1970.
 Learn more!

 The Sweet-Anthony House (c.
 1730) is an excellent example of an 18th century, middle-class farmer’s house.
 It was rescued from demolition as suburban sprawl overtook West Main Road.
-It is currently used for intern housing and educational programs.
+It is currently a private residence.

 2009 West Main Road

 ph (401) 849-7300